newville/wxmplot/doc/interactive.rst

 .. module:: interactive

-The :mod:`interactive` modules provides simple, entry-level functions for plotting X/Y data and for image display.
-These are similar in aim to the `matplotlib.pyplot` methods such as :func:`pyplot.plot` and :func:`pyplot.imshow`.
-The functions are not drop-in replacements for those functions, as the syntax for the options are different, following :mod:`plotpanel.plot`. and :mod:`imagepanel.display`, and the interactivity provided is dramatically different (we might even say better).
+The :mod:`interactive` modules provides simple, entry-level functions for plotting X/Y data and for displaying 2D image data.
+These are similar in aim to the :mod:`matplotlib.pyplot` methods such as :func:`pyplot.plot` and :func:`pyplot.imshow` but with noticeably better interactivity.
+To be clear, the functions are not drop-in replacements for the :mod:`matplotlib.pyplot` methods, as the syntax for specifying options follows :mod:`plotpanel.plot`. and :mod:`imagepanel.display`, but they do provide roughly equivalent functionality.

 One important difference is that when using the functions here such as :func:`plot` and :func:`imshow` in an interactive Python session, the